-Virtualization Support NOTE: To view this Virtualization Support menu options, enable Advanced Setup mode as described in View Advanced Setup options.
-Enable Intel Virtualization Technology (VT) When enabled, the computer can run a Virtual Machine Monitor (VMM).
-By default, the Enable Intel Virtualization Technology (VT) option is enabled.
-VT for Direct I/O NOTE: To view this option, enable Service options as described in View Service options.
-Enable Intel VT for Direct I/O When enabled, the computer can perform Virtualization Technology for Direct I/O (VT-d).
-VT-d is an Intel method that provides virtualization for memory map I/O. By default, the Enable Intel VT for Direct I/O option is enabled.
-DMA Protection NOTE: To view this option, enable Advanced Setup mode as described in View Advanced Setup options.
+Virtualization Support 1 NOTE: To view the Virtualization Support menu options, enable Service options as described in View Service options.
+By default, the Enable Intel VT for Direct I/O option is enabled.
+DMA Protection 1 NOTE: To view this option, enable Advanced Setup mode as described in View Advanced Setup options.
 Enable Pre-Boot DMA Support Allows you to control the Pre-Boot DMA protection for both internal and external ports.
 This option does not directly enable DMA protection in the operating system.
-NOTE: This option is not available when the virtualization setting for IOMMU is disabled (VT-d/AMD Vi).
+1 NOTE: This option is not available when the virtualization setting for IOMMU is disabled (VT-d/AMD Vi).
 By default, the Enable Pre-Boot DMA Support option is enabled.
 For additional security, Dell Technologies recommends keeping the Enable Pre-Boot DMA Support option enabled.
-NOTE: This option is provided only for compatibility purposes, since some older hardware is not DMA capable.
+1 NOTE: This option is provided only for compatibility purposes, since some older hardware is not DMA capable.
 Enable OS Kernel DMA Support Allows you to control the Kernel DMA protection for both internal and external ports.
 This option does not directly enable DMA protection in the operating system.
 For operating systems that support DMA protection, this setting indicates to the operating system that the BIOS supports the feature.
-NOTE: This option is not available when the virtualization setting for IOMMU is disabled (VT-d/AMD Vi).
+1 NOTE: This option is not available when the virtualization setting for IOMMU is disabled (VT-d/AMD Vi).
 By default, the Enable OS Kernel DMA Support option is enabled.
-NOTE: This option is provided only for compatibility purposes, since some older hardware is not DMA capable.
+1 NOTE: This option is provided only for compatibility purposes, since some older hardware is not DMA capable.
 Internal Port DMA Compatibility Mode Enables the BIOS to notify the operating system that internal ports are not DMA-capable.
 By default, the Internal Port DMA Compatibility Mode option is disabled.